wp-plugins/csv-2-post/readme.txt

 6. You can use up to 3 columns of data to create 3 levels of categories.

 == Changelog ==
+= 6.7.3 =
+* From The Developers
+    * Next big patch is expected to be released in January
+* Fixes
+    * Fix in notifications function csv2post_get_option_notifications_array()
+    * Fix in notifications function wtgcore_n()
+    * Fixed problem that happened when some tabs/screens on a page were hidden (plugins loop was still coded to expect all tabs due to the loop incrementing the tab ID)
+* Feature Changes
+    * Dialogue on clicking form Submit buttons can now be hidden (new option on Interface Settings screen)
+    * Persistent notifications are now coming into play.
+These will require the user to indicate they have been read.
+Two methods, a settings panel listing current notifications and a link on the notification.
+    * Panels are open by default: should a user have a javascript conflict they will still be able to access panels
+    * New log file created 'automation.csv', will be used to log Schedule events and their outcomes plus any functions called using add_action()
+* Support Changes
+    *
+* Technical Changes
+    * Extension loading now loads variable file first
+    * Moved code in panel function csv2post_panel_header() so that global panel state is taking into consideration after the individual panel state
+    * Panel state can be set by passing open or closed in ['panel_state']
+    * Replaced all use of $counttabs in menu functions (incremented integer inside loop), arrays are now accessed using $tab (key value) set by the for itself
+    * $csv2post_panels_closed no longer in use (removed from main file)
+    * csv2post_hidden_form_values() function removed from csv2post_jqueryform_singleaction_middle(), the function should be within the panel code in screen file.
+    * The order of functions in panels for form and jQuery dialogue has been changed on ALL panels.
+This is a plugin wide change to apply the ability to disable the dialogue feature.
+    * New file for functions related to deciding setting states i.e. functions will return a default where a setting is not stored as we do not set all setting values straight away as a measure to use less memory
+    * csv2post_SETTINGS_panel_array() added to all panels for initializing $panel_array (3 lines removed from each panel making it a little easier to understand the array also)

 = 6.7.2 =
 * Public Messages